 The men I had notified came in one by one in succession.
 One of them asked for a lantern.
-Two, of them went out on the ice to try to spot father while the man with the lantern went on top of a high pressure ridge and placed the lantern there so father would ease it if he was father would see it if he was coming home.
+Two, of them went out on the ice to try to spot father while the man with the lantern went on top of a high pressure ridge and placed the lantern there so father would see it if he was coming home.
 If father came back the lantern man was to swing the light from side to side signalling father's homecoming.

 It was getting far too late now.
 Tension was growing in our little home.
-Mother was visibly calm but one could sense the turned. the sense the turmoil she was going through.
+Mother was visibly calm but one could sense the turmoil she was going through.
 She was now going out more frequently staying long enough in the house to get warm.
-One of those times she again walked to the north bank and was gone for a lengthy period.
+One of those times she again walked to the north bank was gone for a lengthy period.